SAP/openui5-docs/docs/Configuration_of_the_OpenUI5_Runtime_91f08de.md

 3. Properties of the global configuration object `window["sap-ui-config"]`
 4. A configuration string in the `data-sap-ui-config` attribute of the bootstrap tag
-5. Individual `data-sap-ui-xyz` attributes of the bootstrap tag
+5. Individual `data-sap-ui-<myOption>` attributes of the bootstrap tag
 6. URL parameters

     > Note: